VisualSearch-GmbH/Custom-Integration-Recommend-Similar-Products/README.md

 --header 'sw-access-key: TEST_KEY' \
 --data-raw ''
 ```
+As you can see here, we need product IDs, names, image urls and categories.

 To use this command, you need a valid API key.
 Contact please office@visualsearch.at to obtain your API key.